NetworkBlockDevice/nbd/doc/proto.md

     The server SHOULD return `ENOSPC` if it receives a write zeroes request including one or more sectors beyond the size of the device.
 It SHOULD return `EPERM` if it receives a write zeroes request on a read-only export.

+* `NBD_CMD_RESIZE` (7)

+    A resize request.
+The server should make the necessary changes by either allocating more space or releasing space that is no longer necessary in order to support the new size, and then send the reply message.
+For the purpose of this message, the field `offset` in the request header is used to signal the new requested size.

+    If an error occurs, the server SHOULD reply with one of the following error codes:

+    - EPERM: server configuration does not allow this reply, or other clients are also using the same export and the request was for a smaller size.
+The latter is optional; servers are not required to keep track of all clients using an export, and clients issuing resize requests should make sure not to issue it unless they are the only writer.
+At any rate, if this error is not issued, the new device size MAY be visible to all clients or just to the one that issued the resize request.
+    - EIO: I/O error occurred while trying to resize the device
+    - ENOSPC: the resize was for an increase in space, and requires more space than is available to the server
+    - ESHUTDOWN: the server is in the process of being shut down.

+    Clients MUST NOT send a resize request unless the `NBD_FLAG_SEND_RESIZE` flag was set in the transmission flags field.

+    If the resize was successful, clients MAY now issue other requests up to the new size as requested in the request header.
+If the new size is larger than it was before the request, requests beyond the new size but not beyond the old one MUST fail with ENOSPC.

+    Clients MUST NOT issue requests for offsets in the area between the old and new sizes between the time this request is issued and the reply has been received.
+That is, in case of a "resize smaller" they SHOULD NOT issue requests for offsets beyond the new size, and in case of a "resize larger" they SHOULD NOT issue requests for offsets beyond the old size.
+The behaviour of servers in respond to clients issuing such requests anyway is not defined by this specification.
+    Additionally, clients MUST also make sure that no such requests are outstanding when the resize request is sent.

 * Other requests